top of page

 Where can I specifically dance Casino, and specifically to Timba in Portland?

-Subscribe to my newsletter (form is below).
-I promise not to spam you, but I will keep you updated on upcoming events regularly.
+Subscribe to Rob's newsletter (form is below).
+He promises not to spam you, but he will keep you updated on upcoming events regularly.
 Expect 2-3 newsletters a month at most.

 Any other questions?